 To address nutrition related issues, Healthy Eating Nova Scotia was developed as a planning framework for strategic and comprehensive action on healthy eating.
 The province supports breastfeeding through its Provincial Breastfeeding Policy.

 In addition to the Provincial Breastfeeding Policy, the Nova Scotia Human Rights Commission has a breastfeeding policy that affirms a woman’s right to breastfeed in public.
 The policy states that women cannot be told or made to feel compelled to move to a more discrete area to breastfeed.
 The policy also states that women who need to breastfeed while working should be accommodated by the employer to do so.
-An Action Support Kit has been created to help local businesses build their knowledge about breastfeeding and provide tools to better support breastfeeding women whether they are employees or clients.
+An Action Support Kit and a Users Guide are available to help local businesses build their knowledge about breastfeeding and provide tools to better support breastfeeding women whether they are employees or clients.

 The Baby Friendly Initiative is an international program, established by the World Health Organization (WHO) and UNICEF, to promote, support, and protect breastfeeding worldwide in hospitals and in the community.